bleonardb3/Proof-of-Technology/DSX/Lab-2/README.md

 ### Step 10.
 Return to the project environment by clicking on the `Projects` tab and then clicking on the project that you set up.
 <img src="https://raw.githubusercontent.com/bleonardb3/Proof-of-Technology/master/DSX/Lab-2/Images/Projects Tab.png"/>

-### Step 11 -
+### Step 11 - Click on the img src="https://raw.githubusercontent.com/bleonardb3/Proof-of-Technology/master/DSX/Lab-2/Images/OneZero Icon.png"> to view Connections.

+### Step 12 - Click on the `Connections` tab, click on the checkbox next to the Connection that you just established, and click on the `Apply` button.

+img src="https://raw.githubusercontent.com/bleonardb3/Proof-of-Technology/master/DSX/Lab-2/Images/Enter Apply Connection to Project.png">

+### Step 13.
+The Connection should now appear in the Data Assets for the project.
+img src="https://raw.githubusercontent.com/bleonardb3/Proof-of-Technology/master/DSX/Lab-2/Images/Connection in Data Assets.png">

-### Step 11.
+### Step 14.
 Click the `New notebook asset` located at the top of the Notebook Assets section.
 <img src="https://raw.githubusercontent.com/bleonardb3/Proof-of-Technology/master/DSX/Lab-2/Images/New Notebook.png">

-### Step 12.
+### Step 15.
 Click the `From URL` tab under `Create Notebook`.
 Give the notebook a name in the `Name` field, for example `Machine learning with SparkML` and optionally you can give it a description.
 In the Notebook URL field, use `https://github.com/bleonardb3/Proof-of-Technology/blob/master/DSX/Lab-2/Titanic%2BStudent%2BNotebook.ipynb`.
 Ensure that there is a `Spark Service` selected, then click the `Create Notebook` button on the bottom right of the screen.
 <img src="https://raw.githubusercontent.com/bleonardb3/Proof-of-Technology/master/DSX/Lab-2/Images/Enter Notebook Data.png">

-### Step 15.
+### Step 16.
 Follow the instructions in the notebook.
 <img src="https://raw.githubusercontent.com/bleonardb3/Proof-of-Technology/master/DSX/Lab-2/Images/Notebook Display.png"/>